Company Health Check Logo

 • Company Health Check

-• A rapid but powerful check on all aspects of how your company is running - tools, process, culture etc. Aimed for small to mid size tech companies or agencies.
+• A rapid but powerful check on how the factors that affect your company's efficiency are running - tools, process, culture etc. Designed for small to mid size tech companies or agencies.

 It's fast to complete - takes just a couple of minutes, with just 8 slider questions (plus optional 'notes')